SS-CPGAN: Self-Supervised Cut-and-Pasting Generative Adversarial Network for Object Segmentation: Method

 \subsection{Adversarial Training}

-As shown in Fig.~\ref{sscpgan}, we build a generative model in which the generator takes the foreground image as the input and generates a composite image using a combination of the predicted mask, source foreground image and the background image to fool the discriminator.
-Formally, we define the input foreground source image as $I_{f} \in P_{data}$ and background image as $I_{b} \in P_{data}$ where $P_{data}$ denotes the set of input images.
+As shown in Figure~\ref{sscpgan}, we build a generative model in which the generator takes the foreground image as the input and generates a composite image using a combination of the predicted mask, source foreground image and the background image to fool the discriminator.
+Formally, we define the input foreground source image as $I_{f} \in P_{data}$ and the background image as $I_{b} \in P_{data}$ where $P_{data}$ denotes the set of input images.
 Now, we define a generator ($G$) that is trained in an adversarial manner against the discriminator ($D$).
-During the training process, the generator predicts a segmentation mask defined by $m_{g}(I_{f}) = G(I_{f})$ where $m_{g} (I_{f}) \in [0,1]$.
-Then, using the predicted mask $m_{g} (I_{f})$, foreground source image $I_{f}$, and background image $I_{b}$, we define composite image as follows
+During the training process, the generator predicts a segmentation mask defined by $m_{g}(I_{f}) \in [0,1]$.
+Then, using the predicted mask: $m_{g} (I_{f})$, foreground source image: $I_{f}$, and resized background image: $I_{b}$, we define composite image as follows

 The discriminator's objective is to classify the composite image as real or fake.
-As a result, the standard objective of the discriminator and the generator of the CPGAN is defined as follows
+As a result, the standard objective of the discriminator and the generator of the CPGAN is defined as follows,

-The discriminator works as a classification network that is restricted to learn only through the discriminative differences between the real and fake samples.
+The discriminator works as a classification network restricted to learning only through the discriminative differences between the real and fake samples.
 Thus, the discriminator fails to provide any useful information to the generator.
-Therefore, we use an encoder-decoder-based discriminator network with self-supervised learning to mitigate this problem.
+Therefore, we use an encoder-decoder discriminator network with self-supervised learning to mitigate this problem.